 - Advice on a solution to care for your horse at home

-- Whether an emergency consultation is needed
+- An emergency consultation

 You will then be advised on the next steps to take, and when you should seek further veterinary advice.